What is a 'right of interment'?

 Who owns the right of interment?

 When you purchase a grave or cremated remains memorial, you will receive a certificate of entitlement which records the details of the plot and the owner of the right of interment for that plot.
-This is usually the purchaser, or someone nominated by the purchaser.
+The owner of the right of interment is not necessarily the purchaser of the plot.
+Whoever is nominated as the right holder in the certificate of entitlement will be the owner of the right.

-A right of interment may be held in joint names, and may be transferred from one party to another on completion of the relevant paperwork and payment of the relevant fee.
+A right of interment may be held by more than one person, in joint names, and may be transferred from one person to another.

-For older graves, where the original right of interment holder has passed away, it can be challenging to determine who holds the right to authorise a burial or interment of cremated remains, or the establishment of a memorial.
+For older graves, if the original right of interment holder has passed away, it can be challenging to determine who holds the right to authorise a burial or interment of cremated remains, or the establishment of a memorial.
 Every case is unique, and we can help guide you through the process of determining who holds the right.
-Contact us for more information.

 How long does a right of interment last?

 Once you have purchased a grave, your right of interment is granted in perpetuity.
-This means the grave will remain undisturbed for the lifetime of the cemetery.
+This means forever.

 If a grave has not been used after 25 years and we cannot contact you after making diligent enquiries, we may need to reclaim the specific plot to meet the needs of the community.
-In the unlikely event this occurs, your right of interment will be preserved, but may be transferred to a different grave.
+In the unlikely event this occurs, your right of interment will be preserved, but may be transferred to a different grave of a comparable or higher value.

 A right of interment for a cremation memorial can be purchased for a limited period of 25 years, or in perpetuity.